How Long Do Copper Pipes Last

 1. Existing home or new build

-If you’re installing copper pipes in a new build, it typically makes more sense than if you’re installing them in an existing home.
+If you’re installing copper pipes in a new build, it typically makes more sense than installing them in an existing home.
 Copper pipes are rigid, and you can NOT easily bend them to fit in tight spaces such as behind and into walls.

 2. Whether you’re keeping the home or are planning to move house

-3. Cost of installing copper is high
+3. The cost of installing copper is high

-On the whole, installing PEX pipes costs around half the price of copper pipes.
+Overall, installing PEX pipes costs around half the price of copper pipes.
 However, they last about half as long as copper pipes.

 Therefore, they cost around the same to install.
 The significant difference is you won’t need to install replacement copper pipes as soon as you do PEX pipes.
 Copper plumbing will last 80 to 100 years, whereas PEX plumbing will last 25 to 40 years.